nguyensmai/KeraalDataset/doc/readme_files_format.txt

 4. BlazePose

-3.1.
-33 human body keypoints for BlazePose
+4.1.
+The 33 human body keypoints for BlazePose
 The BlazePose skeleton used is a new topology of 33 human body keypoints, which is a superset of COCO, BlazeFace and BlazePalm topologies, from which we have recorded the following joints:
  Nose